willwright/docker-magento2/README.md

  Data for ElasticSearch is persisted in a Volume `esdata1`.

+ ### Fast
+ There is a "fast" configuration pre-configured in `docker-compose-fast.yaml`.
+To use this configuration either specify the fille specifically when running `docker-compose up` or change the file name.

+ This configuration requires that you run `docker-compose build` prior to starting the stack.

+ This configuration *only* mounts that directories that are used for __most__ development activities, thus speeding up the entire stack.

  ## Frequent Tasks
  ### Terminal into the web container to run Magento CLI